DOG NOSE THE NOSE KNOWS DOG NOSE

 Strange title for a discussion of the above verse?
-Well perhaps, but, I happen to be owned by a 5.5 lb., one-year old, black and tan Yorkshire terrier named Milo.
-We reside on a well-trafficked, corner lot and have constructed a scooped, picket fence to border it.
+Well perhaps, but I happen to be owned by a 5.5 lb., one-year old, black & tan Yorkshire terrier named Milo.
+We reside on a well-trafficked, corner lot and constructed a scooped, picket fence to border it.
 It was built with our Lhasa, Topper, in mind.
 And so, the between-slat spacing was designed to protect him.

-But, since we first brought Milo home he has been able to slip through these slats.
-At first it was simple exploration, since then it has become compulsion.
-He can't go into the front yard without trying all places for openings.
+But, since we first brought Milo home he had been able to slip through the slats.
+At first it was simple exploration, after that it became compulsion.
+He couldn't go into the front yard without trying all places for openings.

 Once again we found him outside the fence.
 I couldn't figure out how.
 All the blocks I had placed remained and there were no holes under the fence.
 Then I saw a point where the bottom of the chicken wire was pulled away.
 He'd tugged away the bottom and shimmied under it to freedom.
-From this time onward he persisted in finding a new spot and I would plug it.
+From that time onward he persisted in finding a new spot.
+Each time I would plug it.
 Then I'd look for other similar spots and block those.
 But, I couldn't figure out how he sniffed out his targets.

-Only recently have I become aware that his nose knows.
-He has found that if the nose will fit into a spot the remainder of the dog can follow.
-It makes no difference to Milo whether it requires hours or days to accomplish the task.
-And when I am successful in blocking him he yelps in frustration, dashing back and forth from target site to site, clasping the fence in his terrier maw.
-Perhaps a spot may have changed from the last time he looked.
+It was quite a while before I realized that his nose knew.
+He had found that if his nose would fit into a spot the remainder of the dog could follow.
+It made no difference to Milo whether it required hours or days to accomplish the task.
+And when I was sucessful in blocking him he yelped in frustration, dashing back and forth from target site to site, clasping the fence in his terrier maw.
+Perhaps a spot might have changed from the last time he looked.

 To Eutychus Index